Jose96xd/DF_Tools/README.md

 To convert temperature from in-game units to normal units.

 #### Current features
-- Conversion from Urist to Kelvin, Celsius, Fahrenheit and Rankine and vice versa.
+- Conversion from Urist and world generation temperature to Kelvin, Celsius, Fahrenheit and Rankine and vice versa.

 ### Layer Permit Checker
 Layer Permit Checker